 Please note that this is a course that depends on remote teaching and learning.
 There will be no in-person interactions or activities on campus.
 Classes will be conducted using the Zoom platform and will be delivered synchronously during class scheduled times.

-Throughout the entire each Zoom lecture, students will be required to have their camera turned on and need to be visible (no black screens).
-Audio must also be available.
-During the class time, students will be engaged in various activities which will require speaking to the entire class or in groups, completing assigned tasks and submitting them to Moodle.
+Audio, microphone and video capability must also be available.
+During the class time, students will be engaged in various activities which will require speaking to the entire class or in groups, completing assigned tasks and submitting them to EClass.
+It is strongly recommended to join the Zoom class with a laptop/desktop computer.
+Other types of devices will not have the appropriate functionality to take part in the assigned class activities.

 Links to the Zoom meetings will be posted each week on the course website.